wp-plugins/this-or-that/readme.txt

 == Description ==

 Inspired by Facemash, Facebook's predecessor, this plugin sets up two items next to each other and lets visitors choose which one they favor.
 Each 'vote' adjusts the rating of both items.
 You can then easily create lists with your visitors favorite items.
+[Updated Fix for WordPress 4.1]

 See this [plugin in action](http://andreboekhorst.nl/wordpress/this-or-that-plugin/example-moviemash/ "Moviemash").